 5. Use your art: If you’re someone who is creatively inclined, then your art form can be a potent medium for expressing your beliefs.
 Whether it’s through painting, sculpture, music, dance, writing, or acting – you can use these as vehicles to spread your messages and to connect with the hearts of those who consume your art.

-No matter what your age, race, economic, or social status, know that you have a message that could improve the life of someone out there.
+No matter what your age, race, economic, or social status, know that when you share your message you could improve the life of someone out there.
 If you feel the urge to speak your truth, grab that mic and unapologetically share it with the world.
 Your courage to be heard can make all the difference!

 All my best on your journey,